AdobeDocs/certification.en/help/certifications/faq.md

 +++

-+++Are certifications tied to specific versions of applications (E.G. Adobe Experience Manager 6.5)?
++++Are certifications tied to specific versions of applications (for example, Adobe Experience Manager 6.5)?

 Not directly, no. But because certification will now require renewal every 2 years, your certification ensures that you remain current on the latest version of an Adobe application.